hdShang/arxiv-daily/docs/cs-RO/2025-09-17/papers/250914191v2-mcgs-slam-a-multi-camera-slam-framework-using-gaussian-splatting-for.md

 ---
 layout: default
-title: MCGS-SLAM: A Multi-Camera SLAM Framework Using Gaussian Splatting for High-Fidelity Mapping
+title: "MCGS-SLAM: A Multi-Camera SLAM Framework Using Gaussian Splatting for High-Fidelity Mapping"
 ---

 # MCGS-SLAM: A Multi-Camera SLAM Framework Using Gaussian Splatting for High-Fidelity Mapping